 - (m) Incorporated on June 9, 2016 and is primarily engaged in the business of providing full and partial crewing for domestic and foreign vessels, to act as the authorized representative and crew manager of shipping companies, and to provide allied maritime services for said vessels and companies. - (n) Incorporated on January 8, 2018 and is engaged in the general business of building and repair of ships, boats and other kinds of vessels as well as in ship breaking activities.
-As of December 31, 2020, CDC has not yet started commercial operations. - (o) Incorporated on March 14, 2018 to primarily engage in the business of ship management and to act as agent, broker, ship chandler or representative of foreign/domestic shipping corporations and individuals for the purpose of managing, operating, supervising, administering and developing the operation of vessels. - (p) Incorporated and domiciled in the Republic of Singapore and is primarily engaged in the business and management consultancy services.
-CSLSP has not yet started commercial operations as of December 31, 2020. - (q) Incorporated on November 28, 2007 and is engaged in machining and mechanical works on ship machineries and industrial plants. - (r) Incorporated on July 6, 2006 primarily to engage in the business of domestic shipping for the transportation of passengers and cargoes with territorial waters and/or in the high seas and is presently engaged in the charter or lease of maritime vessels.

-- (s) Incorporated on June 21, 2000 primarily to establish and maintain restaurant, coffee shops, refreshment parlors, cocktail lounges and cater goods, drinks, refreshments and other food commonly served in such establishments. - (t) Incorporated on December 31, 2005 and is engaged in the purchase of all kinds of food and beverage products and merchandise, except rice and corn, locally and/or through importation for purposes of selling the same on retail or wholesale, either local and/or through importation. - (u) Incorporated on October 11, 2018 and is primarily engaged in arrastre services.
-As of December 31, 2020, Star Maritima has not yet started commercial operations. - (v) Incorporated on June 27, 2018 and is engaged to purchase all kinds of food and beverage products and merchandise, except rice and corn, locally and/or through importation, for purposes of selling the same on retail or wholesale locally. - (w) Incorporated on November 14, 2018 and is primarily engaged to act as cargo consolidator, to engage in the business of transporting by land natural persons and/or their baggages, cargo, goods merchandise or effects, and to own, lease or charter, offer for lease or charter or operate land vehicles such as, but not limited to buses, cars, jeeps or vans. - (x) Organized under Philippines laws and registered with SEC on August 8, 2008 as an investment holding company.
+As of March 31, 2022, CDC has not yet started commercial operations. - (o) Incorporated on March 14, 2018 to primarily engage in the business of ship management and to act as agent, broker, ship chandler or representative of foreign/domestic shipping corporations and individuals for the purpose of managing, operating, supervising, administering and developing the operation of vessels. - (p) Incorporated and domiciled in the Republic of Singapore and is primarily engaged in the business and management consultancy services.
+CSLSP has not yet started commercial operations as of March 31, 2022. - (q) Incorporated on November 28, 2007 and is engaged in machining and mechanical works on ship machineries and industrial plants. - (r) Incorporated on July 6, 2006 primarily to engage in the business of domestic shipping for the transportation of passengers and cargoes with territorial waters and/or in the high seas and is presently engaged in the charter or lease of maritime vessels. - (s) Incorporated on June 21, 2000 primarily to establish and maintain restaurant, coffee shops, refreshment parlors, cocktail lounges and cater goods, drinks, refreshments and other food commonly served in such establishments. - (t) Incorporated on December 31, 2005 and is engaged in the purchase of all kinds of food and beverage products and merchandise, except rice and corn, locally and/or through importation for purposes of selling the same on retail or wholesale, either local and/or through importation. - (u) Incorporated on October 11, 2018 and is primarily engaged in arrastre services.
+As of March 31, 2022, Star Maritima has not yet started commercial operations. - (v) Incorporated on June 27, 2018 and is engaged to purchase all kinds of food and beverage products and merchandise, except rice and corn, locally and/or through importation, for purposes of selling the same on retail or wholesale locally. - (w) Incorporated on November 14, 2018 and is primarily engaged to act as cargo consolidator, to engage in the business of transporting by land natural persons and/or their baggages, cargo, goods merchandise or effects, and to own, lease or charter, offer for lease or charter or operate land vehicles such as, but not limited to buses, cars, jeeps or vans. - (x) Organized under Philippines laws and registered with SEC on August 8, 2008 as an investment holding company.

-On May 11, 2020, the Company acquired the Preferred C Shares of KGLI-NM representing 20% of the outstanding common stock and 50.37% of the voting rights of KGLI-NM.
+On October 1, 2021, the Company acquired the Preferred B Shares and common shares of KGLI representing 20% of the outstanding common stock and 9.93% of the voting rights, resulting to 100% effective ownership in KGLI-NM as of December 31, 2021.
+On May 11, 2020, the Company acquired the Preferred C Shares of KGLI representing 20% of the outstanding common stock and 50.37% of the voting rights of KGLI-NM.